Trishul2005/Raft/README.md

 - **Snapshot policy:** after each applied operation the layer compares `raft.PersistBytes()` against `maxraftstate` and triggers a snapshot when the log approaches the threshold; `maxraftstate == -1` disables compaction.
 On startup, a non-empty persisted snapshot is passed to `Restore`, and `SnapshotValid` apply messages (from `InstallSnapshot`) restore state on lagging followers.
 - **`ForceSnapshot()`** lets a state machine request an out-of-band snapshot after an operation that shrinks its footprint — used by shard groups after `DeleteShard`, so that space reclaimed by giving away a shard is actually reflected in the persisted state rather than waiting for log growth.

-### 3. Single-Node KV Server and Distributed Lock (`kvsrv1`)
+### 3. Fault-Tolerant KV Service (`kvraft1`)

+A replicated key/value store layered on `rsm`, available as long as a majority of peers can communicate.

-**Versioned key/value store.** Each key maps to a `(value, version)` pair. `Put(key, value, version)` is a compare-and-swap: it applies only if the supplied version matches the server's version, and then increments it; version `0` creates a new key.
-Mismatches return `ErrVersion`, absent keys return `ErrNoKey`.
-This conditional-put primitive is the foundation for every higher-level coordination protocol in the repository.
+**Versioned CAS semantics.** Each key maps to a `(value, version)` pair. `Put(key, value, version)` applies only if the supplied version matches the server's current version, then increments it; version `0` creates a new key.
+Mismatches return `ErrVersion`, absent keys `ErrNoKey`.
+This conditional put is the only write primitive in the system, and every higher-level coordination protocol is built from it — including the controller's single-writer election during reconfiguration, and the distributed lock in `kvsrv1/lock`, which achieves mutual exclusion purely by CAS-ing a lock key from "free" to "held by me" at an observed version.

-**Reliability.** The Clerk retries indefinitely across dropped requests and dropped replies (with backoff), while the server's deduplication table makes retransmission safe (see [Extension](#extension-exactly-once-put)).

-**Distributed lock (`kvsrv1/lock`).** `Acquire`/`Release` are implemented purely in terms of `Get` and conditional `Put`, with no server-side lock support:
-- Each lock client holds a random identity; the lock key stores the current holder's id, or the empty string when free.
-- Acquisition is a CAS from "free" to "held by me" at the observed version — mutual exclusion follows directly from the version check, since only one of several racing writers can match a given version.
-- Reads are re-checked on each iteration so a client that already holds the lock (for example, after a retransmitted acquisition it never saw acknowledged) recognizes its own id and returns rather than deadlocking against itself.
-- Release is likewise a CAS, and is a no-op when the caller is not the holder, so a stale release can never revoke someone else's lock.
-- Multiple independent named locks are supported over a single clerk.

-### 4. Fault-Tolerant KV Service (`kvraft1`)

-The versioned KV store layered on `rsm`, giving a replicated service that remains available as long as a majority of peers can communicate.

 - **`DoOp`** implements `Get` and the conditional `Put` against the in-memory map, plus the per-client deduplication table.
 - **Reads go through the log.** `Get` is submitted through Raft rather than served from local state, which prevents a deposed or partitioned leader from returning stale data and is what makes the history linearizable rather than merely sequentially consistent.
 - **`Snapshot`/`Restore`** serialize both the key/value map and the deduplication table, so exactly-once semantics survive log compaction, crashes, and `InstallSnapshot` on a lagging follower.
 - **Clerk** caches the last known leader and round-robins on `ErrWrongLeader` or transport failure, avoiding a full leader search on every request; retries carry an unchanged `(ClientId, Seq)` pair so a leader change is transparent to the caller.

+`kvsrv1` is the unreplicated single-node variant of this same state machine and RPC interface.
+It is not a toy: the shard controller stores its configuration there, so its versioned `Put` is what makes concurrent reconfiguration safe.

-### 5. Sharded KV Service (`shardkv1`)
+### 4. Sharded KV Service (`shardkv1`)

 Keys are partitioned across 12 shards (`Key2Shard` = FNV-1a hash modulo `NShards`), and each shard is owned by exactly one replicated shard group at any moment.
 Throughput scales with the number of groups, and groups can join or leave the cluster while the service stays online.